BNOTIONS/state-toggle/README.md

 * our product designers are not shy about getting their hands in the code, and we like to provide them with more ways to express themselves
 * we do a lot of Hackathons, and we like the idea of building a tool that could excel in both a Hackathon and Production environment
 * AngularJS brought some thoughts about how else we could take advantage of the declarative power of attributes on HTML elements
+* we run a lot of workshops and recognize that people who want to build cool, interactive stuff may not need to learn Javascript (*gasp*)

 Big ups to Shawn Connors, Zach Forrester, Peter Organa, Azhar Khan, Andy Fang, Nick Karch, Liane Reale, Solomon Hsu, and Mark Reale for putting this together, kicking the tires, building demos, and providing insights.